 I originally made this banner to decorate my St. Patrick’s farmhouse sign!
 I made five shamrocks for my banner and hung them to a piece of twine I attached to the board.

-- Free template – located at the end of this post
+- Free shamrock template – Grab the free file by filling out the purple form at the end of the post.

 - Scraps of fabric in St. Patrick’s Day prints and green colors

 - DMC Green embroidery floss

 - 1″ Mini clothespins – I used Recollections clothespins from Michaels Craft Store.
 These clothespins on Amazon look similar.

 Step By Step Tutorial

 Step One: Use the template to cut out shamrocks from stiff green felt.